- Fulbright Awards

 In addition to Fulbright and US visa paperwork, Commission staff will be available to assist you in your planning to relocate to the US, including offering help in opening a US bank account up to six weeks before you depart ensuring you hit the ground running.

-Every summer we bring together all British Fulbright Scholars from that year to participate in a three-day pre-departure Orientation aimed at providing practical information as they prepare for their time as a student, researcher or lecturer in the US.
-‘Nuts and bolts’ sessions on grant administration, visa interviews, US point of entry procedures and mandatory Fulbright reports are complimented by interactive meetings on culture shock and alumni opportunities.
+Every summer we bring together all British Fulbright Scholars from that year to participate in a two-day pre-departure Orientation aimed at providing practical information as they prepare for their time as a student, researcher or lecturer in the US.
+‘Nuts and bolts’ sessions on grant administration, visa interviews, US point of entry procedures and mandatory Fulbright reports are complemented by interactive meetings on culture shock and alumni opportunities.
 The events conclude with a formal reception (pictured).

 Grantees also receive a free Elsevier scholar support package, which includes access to the entire suite of SciVerse products (ScienceDirect, Scopus, Applications), subject-specific databases (Embase, Compendex, BrainNavigator, Reaxys) and a wide range of online journals (including The Lancet).

-Before you arrive in the US, you will be assigned an IIE Student Support Officer (for Postgraduate Student Scholars) or a CIES Programme Officer (for Scholars and Fellows).
+Before you arrive in the US, you will be assigned an IIE Student Support Officer (for Postgraduate Student Scholars) or a CIES Programme Officer (for Scholars and Professionals).
 Your Officer will be your first point of contact during your Fulbright grant period, and will assist you in getting settled, accessing enrichment activities, extending your visa (if necessary), answering tax questions and exploring internships or work experience opportunities.
 You will also still be in touch with Commission staff during this time.

 Interim and Final Reports